Tikal–Calakmul wars: First war, 537–572

-After conquering Yaxchilan and its subsidiaries, Calakmul allied itself with anti-Tikal cities such as Caracol, El Perú and El Zotz.
+After conquering Yaxchilan and its subsidiaries, Calakmul-Dzibanche allied itself with anti-Tikal cities such as Caracol, El Perú and El Zotz.
 The latter in particular was located closely to Tikal, and had been opposed to its more powerful neighbor for a long time.
-The conflict between Tikal, Calakmul and their respective allies resulted in the increasing sophistication of Maya warfare, including the construction of large, well-fortified citadels to protect strategically significant routes.
+This conflict resulted in the increasing sophistication of Maya warfare, including the construction of large, well-fortified citadels to protect strategically significant routes.
 One of the most notable forts, La Cuernavilla, was constructed between Tikal and El Zotz.

-Calakmul went on to conquer Naranjo in 546 (9.5.11.11.18 on the Maya calendar).
-Tikal and its kingdom were not destroyed, but suffered major losses and went into decline after the war ended in 572 (9.6.18.0.14).
+Dzibanche went on to take control of Naranjo in 546 (9.5.11.11.18 on the Maya calendar).

+In 562, the ruler K'ahk Ti' Ch'ich' of Dzibanche, in military alliance with Yajaw Te' K'inich II of Caracol, defeated Tikal in a devastating war.
+Tikal and its kingdom were not destroyed, but suffered major losses and went into decline after the war ended.
+After its defeat, Tikal lost all its regional power and fell under the military control of Dzibanche.
+As a result, no monuments were erected in the city for over 130 years, a period known as the Tikal Hiatus.
+Following this victory, Dzibanche became the most powerful Maya city in the entire region, and the Kaan kingdom consolidated its position as a hegemonic power in the Maya lowlands for the next two centuries.

 "Cold War"

 The expression "cold war" has been used to describe the time between major conflicts involving Calakmul and Tikal.
-During these times there was continuous war but no major battles or political changes took place.
-There were of course minor border skirmishes.
+During this time, Dzibanche had a very weakened Tikal under control, which remained in a deep crisis.
+There was continuous war on other sites and minor border skirmishes.
+Military attacks by the Kaan kingdom against Palenque, the capital of the B'aakal kingdom, are also recorded in the years 599 and 611.

+The most important political change occurred in the year 636 when a part of the Kaanu'l lineage split and moved to the city of Calakmul, which later became their second capital and where all their power was concentrated.
+Another branch of the lineage continued to rule in Dzibanche, but the main power and military and political action of the Kaan kingdom moved to Calakmul.
+The strategic geopolitical position of Calakmul, in a more central zone of the Maya Lowlands than Dzibanche, gave the Kaanu'l dynasty better access to trade routes and greater ease of military action.

 As Tikal gradually regained strength, its local, smaller rivals such as El Zotz declined.
 In 629, Tikal's king K'inich Muwaan Jol II sent his son Bʼalaj Chan Kʼawiil to Dos Pilas where he established a military outpost to defend Tikal's wider zone of control.
 At first, Bʼalaj Chan Kʼawiil maintained loyalty to Tikal, and as time went on fighting erupted once more between Tikal and Calakmul.
 The latter gradually gained the upper hand, and Dos Pilas was eventually overrun by Calakmul after years of heavy combat.
 Bʼalaj Chan Kʼawiil initially fled into exile, but then opted to switch sides in 648.